 Dorms at UF are offered as nine-month contracts from August to April, aligning with the school year.
 One thing to consider before signing to live in a dorm is students are not able to stay in the dorms during any extended breaks, including winter break, spring break and summer break.
 Some halls allow you to sign a contract for housing during the summer session, but these spaces are limited, so if you need to be able to live in Gainesville over summer or other breaks, it’s wise to find an alternative living option.

 All dorms at UF include room, laundry, internet and access to all common spaces in the hall.
 The rooms come partially furnished, including an extra-long twin bed, desk, chair and dresser.
 Most students buy a mini fridge, lamp and a variety of accessories to make the dorm more fitting for their needs.

 There are 27 residence halls at the University of Florida, each with a variety of layouts.
 Most of the residence halls are traditional dorm-style layouts, offering single, double, triple, and quad occupancy rooms.
 There are also a few apartment-style and suite-style residence halls at UF, which will fall on the higher end of the price spectrum.

 Dorm rates vary greatly depending on which hall you want to live in and what layout you choose.
-Based on the UF Housing website, dorm rates range from $2,553 per semester for a quad occupancy to $4,505 per semester for a suite single, which equates to $5,106 to $9,010 for the school year.
+Based on the UF Housing website at the time of publication in January 2024, dorm rates range from $2,719 per semester for a quad occupancy to $5,058 per semester for a suite single, which equates to $5,438 to $10,116 for the school year.